opencog/atomspace-dht/README.md

     + Rate-limiting issues leading to missing data.
     + Inability to flush pending output to the network.
- * All seven unit tests have been ported over (from the original SQL backend driver tests) currently four of seven pass.
-The below (usually) pass; when they fail, its due to rate-limiting.
+ * All seven unit tests have been ported over (from the original SQL backend driver tests).
+Currently four of seven pass.
+The tests below (usually) pass; when they fail, its due to rate-limiting.
 ```
 1 - BasicSaveUTest
 2 - ValueSaveUTest